 School-aged children (4 – 16 years)

-As the child develops verbally, the assessment of their pain should become easier.
-For children aged 4-8 years of age, the Wong-Baker faces scale is probably still the most appropriate tool to use.
+As the child develops verbally, assessing their pain should become easier.
+For children aged 4-8, the Wong-Baker faces scale is probably still the most appropriate tool.
 In the older child, you can use the numerical pain ladder.

 Pain management

-To achieve the best pain management for our patients, we first have to have a basic grasp of pain physiology.
+To achieve the best pain management for our patients, we first need to grasp pain physiology at a basic level.

-Nocioceptive pain follows a sequence where 4 events take place:
+Nocioceptive pain follows a sequence where four events take place:

 Transmission – the action potential moves along the nerve fibres, travelling from the peripheral site of injury to the spinal cord.